-The key observation is that the syndrome extraction does not require the full delta function.
-The operator $T^{(J)}_{MN}$ acts within the $J$-isotypic component of $\mathcal{H}_v$, and the vertex Hilbert space is itself truncated to $j_e \leq j_{\mathrm{max}}$ on each edge.
-The Clebsch-Gordan decomposition at a vertex with $k$ edges carrying spins at most $j_{\mathrm{max}}$ produces total angular momenta $J_v \leq k \cdot j_{\mathrm{max}}$.
-Therefore, the syndrome extraction is exact provided
+The syndrome extraction does not require the full delta function.
+The operator $T^{(J)}_{MN}$ acts within the $J$-isotypic component of $\mathcal{H}_v$, and the vertex Hilbert space is itself truncated to $j_e \le j_{\mathrm{max}}$ on each edge.
+The Clebsch--Gordan decomposition at a vertex with $k$ edges carrying spins at most $j_{\mathrm{max}}$ produces total angular momenta $J_v \le k\, j_{\mathrm{max}}$.
+Therefore the syndrome extraction is exact provided